cederw/AlwaysReddit/readme.md

 ##Installation
 One day this extension will be availible in the Chrome Web Store, but not yet.
 For now clone this repo into a folder, open the Chrome extensions, turn on developer tools, and hit the 'load unpacked extension' button.
-Then select the foler you cloned this repo into to complete the install.
+Then select the folder you cloned this repo into to complete the install.